OsomePteLtd/principles/src/frontend.md

        },
      });

-     // probably good for most our cases const queryClient = new QueryClient({
+     // probably good for most our cases (f.e prefetching data for MFEs) const queryClient = new QueryClient({
        defaultOptions: {
          queries: {